zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 awk '$4=="0"{print $0}' out.bed > notsupport.region

 # Step 3
-Map the RNA-seq short reads to rRNA database using Bowtie2 to get the unaligned reads, which are cleaned reads.
+Use Bowtie2 to map the RNA-seq short reads to rRNA database to get the unaligned reads, which are cleaned reads.
 Assemble the cleaned reads into transcripts using STAR and Trinity genome-guided method.
-We used the following command lines:
+We used the following commands:

 rrna=rrna_database.fa\
 left=RNA-seq paired-end-1.fastq\